The ProBalance Dog Food Review: Tested & Evaluated 2023

 Since this is a Pet Barn home brand, it’s no surprise to see ProBalance has plenty of recipes to choose from.
 As we already mentioned, they offer both dry kibble and chilled dog food.
 Treats are also included in the offer, although those are considered supplemental.

 This brand offers both adult and puppy lines, although there are no senior specialty foods.
 Of course, their adult recipes are also labelled as “all life stages”, so with a bit of portion tweaking, you can easily adapt it to puppies and older dogs.

 Some of the chilled recipes are labelled as better for sensitive skin, healthier joints, healthier digestion and healthy weight.
 Comparing the recipes, there is no major difference among them besides the different main protein.

-We’re giving this brand 4 out of 5, mainly because of the misleading marketing on their chilled food line.
+Our panel agreed to giving this brand 4 out of 5, mainly because of the misleading marketing on their chilled food line.

 Since this is a house brand, it’s no surprise that it is also relatively affordable.
 This food line is smack in the middle of mid-range, with a pretty decent composition for the price.
 Overall, this is a nice price point if you’re feeding a larger pack or just have a very hungry pup.
 We also like there are some savings options when buying online, like 20% off if you buy two items.

 We’re giving 5 out of 5 to ProBalance in this category.